-Youth Outreach: Connecting to Community Through Art – for elementary and high school students with (dis)abilities
+COMMUNITY CONNECTIONS – Youth Outreach.
+Connecting to Schools Through Art for elementary & high school students

 September 15, 2024 - June 21, 2026

-This program provides arts programming to youth with intellectual and/or developmental delays in elementary and secondary school in the Life Skills/LRC classes.
-We meet students once a month through the school year at Centre Wellington District Secondary School, Elora Public School, and John Black Public School.
-The sessions offer guided art instruction and ideas, led by an ECFTA Arts Educator, and assisted by classroom teachers.
+COMMUNITY CONNECTIONS provides free arts programming to youth with intellectual and/or developmental delays in elementary and secondary school in the Life Skills and LRC classrooms.
+We meet students once a month throughout the school year at Centre Wellington District Secondary School, Elora Public School, John Black Public School in Fergus, Arthur Public School and Victoria Cross Public School in Mount Forest.
+Led by an ECFTA Arts Educator, these sessions offer guided art instruction and contemporary art ideas to students in Centre and North Wellington.

 Why is this program important?